 — We have raised thousands of dollars for charities such as The Mustard Seed School (in the Sacramento Police Department’s honor for all of their help).

-— We helped a long-time heroin addict get off the street (who was ready to change) and financially supported him through his recovery (rehab, medical, housing) when our Mayor’s 100 million-dollar program completely failed him (he’s still clean eight months later).
+— We helped a long-time heroin addict get off the street (who was ready to change) and financially supported him through his recovery (rehab, medical, housing) when our city’s 100 million-dollar program completely failed him (he’s still clean eight months later).

 This is no way has been easy.
 In fact, I’ve been publicly harassed and lied about by fringe groups and the media, and there are many days where it feels like one step forward and one hundred steps back.
 And because there is so much to do, I often forget how far we’ve come and how NONE of this existed 18 months ago.